 You come home from work and plop down on the couch.
-Your dog’s soft, wet nose wiggles under your hand and he whines for a good ear rub.
+Your dog’s soft, wet nose wiggles under your hand, and he whines for a good ear rub.
 No matter how exhausted you are, you always have a little more energy left in you to love on your pet.
 He is, after all, one of your best friends, which is why you hate to leave him at home when you head out on a summer road trip.
 But before you hop in the car and head off on an adventure with your beloved bulldog or orange tabby, it’s important to be prepared.
 Because when you’re traveling with pets, whether that’s cats, dogs, ferrets, or birds, you want to be sure they’re safe and comfy throughout the journey.

-If you’re ready to take a road trip with your pet, bark on!
+So, if you’re ready to take a road trip with your pet, bark on!
 Err…read on, check our list of pet-friendly hotels, and take note of these seven tips!

-First, prepare your pet by taking them on short drives around town.
-Slowly increase the length of time spent in the car.
+Slowly increase the length of time your pet spends in the car.
 When you’re running to get a prescription or picking up a curbside order for dinner, bring your trusty companion along.
 Just make sure never to leave your pet in the car alone, especially when it’s uncomfortably hot outside.
-A car can become a temperature trap for your pet.
+A vehicle can become a temperature trap for your pet.

 With a little bit of planning, your pet can accompany you on this summer’s road trip.
 If you have pictures of your pet traveling the great American landscape, share them with us on Facebook, Instagram, or Twitter @DirectAutoIns!